nesanter/littlewatts/README.md

 (Note: all figures above assume 24V supply and purely resistive load.)

 ### Punk Amp 2
-Punk-2 is a single-ended Class-A design using eleven transistors.
+Punk-2 is a single-ended Class-A design using eleven (optionally twelve) transistors.

 With a 24V supply:
  * G = 29dB (130mV/1W sensitivity)